Uupo03/Kaizo-Mario-Galaxy-Iso-Builder/Readme.md

 Thanks to:

-- Laurozz for the mod
+- thegreatwaluigi for the mod
 - The devs of WIT for their awesome tool